hangoeun16/hangoeun16.github.io/_courses/INM713/lecture-01-part1.markdown

 Also, URI can be either hierarchical or opaque.
-{% include figure.liquid path="/assets/img/posts/KG_1/opaque.jpeg" %}
+{% include figure.liquid path="/assets/img/posts/KG_1/opaque.jpeg" caption="Source: A data engineer's guide to semantic modelling"%}

 While a hierarchical URI is highly human-readable (by looking at URI, you can infer that Luke work for JediDepartment in mycompany), opaque URI does not give context to infer a relationship.
 Still, using an opaque URI is good for privacy and less stress for upkeep.
 Consider a case where Luke transferred to other department.
 Then, if we are using hierarchical URI, we should update the URI so that other people are not mislead; however, there is no need to do such a thing for the opaque URI.